snootched/cb-lcars/README.md

 _(Note: if the font is missing, the card will attempt to load it dynamically from the above URL.)_

-#### Customized *CB-LCARS* Color Scheme
+#### Customized *CB-LCARS* Colour Scheme

  *Ideally, add and use this cb-lcars profile into your HA-LCARS theme.
-If not, the additional color definitions will be made available to use at runtime by the cards.*
+If not, the additional colour definitions will be made available to use at runtime by the cards.*

  Copy the custom `LCARS Picard [cb-lcars]` definition from [cb-lcars-lcars.yaml](ha-lcars-theme/cb-lcars-lcars.yaml) to your HA-LCARS `lcars.yaml` file in Home Assistant (per instructions for [adding custom themes to HA-LCARS](https://github.com/th3jesta/ha-lcars?tab=readme-ov-file#make-your-own-color-themes)).